ddvniele/altsource/README.md

 ## 🔖 Apps
 these are the apps you can find on my source:
-- nothing here for now. publishing tweaks as soon as possible ;)
+- nothing here for now. publishing new apps as soon as possible ;)

 ## ⏳ Next Goals
--
+- organizing the entire source repository (just created it for now lmao)

-### 💟 Thanks to
+- creating a cool web page for the source
--
+- collecting all the ipas of every iOS apps I've made so far